OpenSourceEconomics/ose-course-data-science/README.md

 ## Resources <a name="resources"></a>

-We provide some additional resources that are useful for our course work.
+We provide some additional resources that are useful for our course work in general.

 #### Textbooks